akka/akka/akka-docs/rst/general/addressing.rst

   - :class:`DeadLetterActorRef` is the default implementation of the dead letters service to which all messages are re-routed when their destination actors are shut down or non-existent.
-  - :class:`EmptyLocalActorRef` is what is returned when looking up a non-existing local actor path: it is equivalent to a :class:`DeadLetterActorRef`, but it retains its path so that it can be sent over the network and compared to other existing actor refs for that path, some of which might have been obtained before the actor stopped existing.
+  - :class:`EmptyLocalActorRef` is what Akka returns when looking up a non-existent local actor path: it is equivalent to a :class:`DeadLetterActorRef`, but it retains its path so that Akka can send it over the network and compare it to other existing actor references for that path, some of which might have been obtained before the actor died.

 - And then there are some one-off internal implementations which you should never really see: